 More information about Honduras is available on the Honduras Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Honduras is an ally of the United States, and its population has historically registered some of the highest favorability ratings in the hemisphere toward the United States.
-U.S. policy in Honduras focuses on strengthening democratic governance, including the promotion of human rights and the rule of law; enhancing economic prosperity; and improving the long-term security situation in the country.
+U.S. policy in Honduras focuses on deterring illegal immigration to the United States; strengthening democratic governance, including the promotion of human rights and the rule of law; enhancing economic prosperity; and improving the long-term security situation in the country.
 U.S. government programs promote a healthy and open economy capable of sustainable growth, an improved business and investment climate, protection of U.S. citizen and corporate rights, and the well-being and security of the Honduran people.
-The United States works with Honduras to address regional challenges – including the fight against transnational criminal networks, narcotics trafficking, money laundering, illegal immigration, and trafficking in persons – and encourages and supports Honduran efforts to protect the environment.
+The United States works with Honduras to address regional challenges – including illegal immigration, the fight against transnational criminal networks, narcotics trafficking, money laundering, and trafficking in persons – and encourages and supports Honduran efforts to protect the environment.

-An estimated one million Hondurans reside in the United States, approximately 600,000 of whom are believed to be undocumented; consequently, immigration issues are an important item on the bilateral agenda.
-The U.S. government’s engagement in Honduras is designed to work with the Honduran government, civil society, and private sector to address root causes of illegal immigration and provide avenues for Hondurans to build a productive future in their country.
+An estimated one million Hondurans reside in the United States, approximately 600,000 of whom are believed to be undocumented.
+Immigration issues are an important item on the bilateral agenda.
+The U.S. government’s engagement in Honduras is designed to work with the Honduran government, civil society, and private sector to address root causes of illegal immigration to the United States and provide avenues for Hondurans to build a productive future in their country.

-With the inclusion of cruise ship visitors primarily visiting the Bay Islands (Roatan), more than one million U.S. citizens visited Honduras in 2017, and approximately 19,000 U.S. citizens presently reside in Honduras.
+With the inclusion of cruise ship visitors who primarily visit the Bay Islands (Roatan), more than 1.25 million U.S. citizens visited Honduras in 2019, and approximately 31,000 U.S. citizens presently reside in Honduras.

 U.S. Assistance to Honduras